 (ii) Shade is provided. (iii) Watering is done every and evening. (iv) Weeding is done regularly.

-Planting: This is done when plant is lOcm-l5cm tall.
+Planting: This is done when the plant is lOcm-l5cm tall.
 Transplanting of pepper is done with ball of earth on the root to the field around April and May.

-Pepper production requires highly intensive management, production and marketing skills, and a significant investment
+Pepper production requires highly intensive management, production and marketing skills and a significant investment

-Cultural Practices in pepper production
+Cultural Practices in peppers production

 (i) Weeding: This is done regularly